Students must complete all requirements as well as one of the following concentrations:

 FLM150-A

 This course introduces students to the major areas and concepts of film theory and criticism, from their inception in the early twentieth century to the present.
 It examines how various film theories, as part of a long-standing tradition of critical reflections on life and the arts in general, evolve and interact with one another and with neighboring discourses, nationally and internationally.
 Knowledge and skills gained in this class will prepare students for further upper-division film courses, in which film theory and criticism will function as important analytical tools.
-Prerequisites: FLM 105 and 150.
-(3 units; Spring)
+Prerequisite: (FLM105,FLM150) (3 Units)

 InstructorStart DateDaysTimeLocation